Argonghost/lbgpsdo/README.md

 To access the device you need access permission to the device file.
 Placing the file `99-lbgpsdo.rules` under `/etc/udev/rules.d` will ensure that your systems `usb` group has access to the device.
+Additionally, in case PyHDI fails to open device when running ./lbgpsdo.py, its probably due to permission issues, therefore make sure to chmod +x and use sudo.
+If sudo still doesn't work.
+Create an extra dummy file in `etc/etc/udev/rules.d` like dummy_99.rules, and paste:
+SUBSYSTEMS=="usb", ATTRS{idVendor}=="1dd2", ATTRS{idProduct}=="2211", MODE:="0666"
+and then:
+sudo udevadm control --reload-rules and then: unplug and plug back usb.
+And then you can proceed with below steps.

 Usage
 -----